-It seems to be becoming more and more obvious that the overall
+It seems to be becoming more and more obvious that the overall U.S. foreign policy structure appears to have all but collapsed and that all that remains is for someone to give it decent burial.

-The demise of American foreign policy goes back to the virtual end of the Cold War following which the
+The demise of American foreign policy goes back to the virtual end of the Cold War following which the U.S. was the only 'intact' so-called super-power remaining on the world-scene.
+What followed was a succession of mismanagement, incompetence and political expediency blunders by a number of second-rate U.S. Presidents and their third-rate Administration officials.

 The problem with American foreign policy is that a succession of U.S. Administrations have had no idea as to how the rest of the world actually operates for a very long time.
 They have had no idea as what real issues are within and between various countries and regions and simply put, America simply cannot accept that most people throughout the world would prefer to have as little as possible to do with the U.S.